apathetic-tools/snippets/docs/astro-starlight/icons-by-category/README.md

 - ✅ Emoji can stand in for icons in markdown or *Starlight Markdown Blocks* Asides
 - ⚠️ Appearance may differ across platforms; use SVGs for a **consistent look**

-See our [UTF-8 Emoji Icons by Category](../../../../docs/utf8-emoji-icons-by-category/README.md) for inspiration.
+See our [UTF-8 Emoji Icons by Category](../../../../docs/text/utf8-emoji-icons-by-category/README.md) for inspiration.

 ---

 🎉 With these options, your site will be visually polished in no time!

+Note: Part of this snippet is auto-generated.
+Refer to [CONTRIBUTING.md](./CONTRIBUTING.md) to make updates.

 > **Inspired by / Attribution:**
 > This snippet was inspired by the following MIT-licensed sources: